Custom Factor Authentication

 - An existing Identity Provider must be available to use as the additional step up authentication provider.
 Refer to the next section for more information on adding an identity provider.

-- For a custom SAML factor, refer to the workflow under Identity Providers for more information how to create an identity provider for creating a custom SAML factor.
+- Refer to the workflow under Identity Providers for more information how to create an identity provider for creating a custom SAML factor.
 The workflow is located under: Identify Providers > Configure Inbound SAML > Workflow > Part 1 – Add a SAML Identity Provider.

 - JIT Settings are not supported

-- Click Edit to start configuring the custom factor.
+- Click Add Custom Factor to add a new custom factor.

 End User Result